 We purposely avoid the flashy graphics, or streaming videos found in most internet sites so we can concentrate on the substance of yester-year's sports stories.
-Each issue is well researched and written in rich, concise language that packs stimulating and engaging highlights.
+Each article is well researched and written in rich, concise language that packs stimulating and engaging highlights.

 Our unique site also offers readers a weekly sports puzzle.
 They can be downloaded and shared with family, friends and school sports teams.
 So, go ahead and pick a story or a sports puzzle, and enjoy!

 We urge readers to subscribe to our quarterly digital publication "Sports History Magazine", which is packed with rich photos and images that accompany our stories.

 HORSE RACING May 7, 2011 Animal Kingdom, drawing 21/1 odds at post time, wins the 137th running of the Kentucky Derby, clearing the finish line in 2:02:04.
 With John Velazquez aboard, the chestnut-colored thoroughbred was in 10th position going into the final turn when he broke out to move 4 wide, advanced to 5th place at the mile pole, and completed the race 2¾ lengths ahead of second place, Nehro.
 Two weeks later, Animal Kingdom came in second at the Preakness, but was out of the money at Belmont.

 SOCCER May 23, 2001 Bayern Munich defeat Valencia in penalties at the UEFA Champions League Final.
 With a 1-1 score at the end of official time, the match went into penalty kicks where the Germans prevailed 5-4.
 It was the 4th overall victory for Bayern and first in a quarter-century at the annual Champions League tournament.
 For Valencia, it was their second consecutive trip to the Final, having lost to Real Madrid a year earlier.
 German goalie Oliver Kahn received the ‘Man of the Match’ award.